-Students will undergo diagnostic, formative and summative assessment in Art.
-They will also receive weekly verbal feedback on their progress in lessons.

-Students are assessed on their understanding and interpretation of the topic, and their application of practical techniques taught to them.
+Pupils will undergo diagnostic, formative and summative assessment in Art.
+They will also receive regular verbal feedback on their progress in lessons.
+Pupils are assessed on their understanding and interpretation of the topic, and their application of practical techniques taught to them.
 At all points we emphasise that you are still growing in your artistic ability, and that all work should be the best of your own ability.

-Studying Art presents students with endless opportunities to discuss and discover different cultures, countries, morals, beliefs and religions.
+Studying Art presents students with endless opportunities to discuss and discover different cultures, morals, beliefs and religions.
 The topics we study allow us to do this.
-They also give students the opportunity to discover things about themselves, their ideas and beliefs.
-We encourage them to represent their own life and experiences in their artwork.
+They also give pupils the opportunity to discover things about themselves, their ideas, and beliefs.
+We encourage them to represent their own interests and experiences in their artwork.
 This makes the experience more interesting for them, whilst developing them into a creative and independent learner.
+Art clubs run once a week to all pupils who enjoy Art and wish to challenge themselves further.